etianen/django-reversion/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Restores all contained serialized model instances to the database.

+Throws :ref:`RevertError` if the model could not be reverted, e.g. the serialized data is not compatible with the current database schema, due to database migrations.

 ``delete``
     If ``True``, any model instances which have been created and are reachable by the ``follow`` clause of any model instances in this revision will be deleted.
 This effectively restores a group of related models to the state they were in when the revision was created.